dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

         }
     }

+**PLEASE NOTE:** You do not need to name the *RecordSet* property *RecordSet*.
+You can use a more meaningful name like *Orders* or  *Products*, or what ever the data in the RecordSet represents.

 We now need to define a class which represents the stored procedure it self.
 First we will define the class the verbose way, inheriting from **StoredProcedureBase** where we would have to define the return type **StoredProcedureWithoutParametersResultSet** in the **TReturn** type parameter and the lack of parameters for the stored procedure using the **NullStoredProcedureParameters** class in the **TParameters** type parameter.

     internal class StoredProcedureWithoutParameters
         : StoredProcedureBase<StoredProcedureWithoutParametersResultSet, NullStoredProcedureParameters>
     {
-        public StoredProcedureWithoutParameters2()
+        public StoredProcedureWithoutParameters()
             : base(new NullStoredProcedureParameters())
         {
         }
     }

-However, as this format of Stored Procedure is a common scenario the framework also contains another base class to make definition of this kind of stored procedure a little less verbose.
+*However*, as this format of Stored Procedure is a common scenario the framework also contains another base class to make definition of this kind of stored procedure a little less verbose.
 This best base class to use in this case is the **NoParametersStoredProcedureBase**.
 Again we do not need to worry about a constructor as the **NoParametersStoredProcedureBase** base class handles supplying the *NullStoredProcedureParameters* to it's base class (the *StoredProcedureBase* class) for us, which allows us to define the procedure like so:

     internal class StoredProcedureWithoutParameters
         : NoParametersStoredProcedureBase<StoredProcedureWithoutParametersResultSet>